noaht2/matrix-matrix/README.md

 ```

 ## Contributing
-If you think of somewhere the article could be improved, especially if there is a mistake a disimprovement from the original, please create a pull request, open an issue or contact me.
+If you think of somewhere the article could be improved, especially if there is a mistake or a disimprovement from the original, please create a pull request, open an issue or contact me.